mwilliamson/java-couscous/README.md

 Convert Java source code to other languages.
 C# and Python currently supported.

+This project was intended as a fun side project, and has many oddities.
+Using it in production is not recommended!

 ## Hello world: Java to C#

 1. Build the JAR: